-Lap-Band Removal or revision is sometimes required for patients who are experiencing adverse reactions or have not experienced significant results with their procedure.
-Since its introduction in the 1990s, the Lap-Band has been the subject of countless studies for safety and efficacy.
+Lap Band Removal or Lap Band revision surgery is sometimes required for patients who are experiencing adverse reactions or have not experienced significant results with their procedure.
+Since its introduction in the 1990s, Lap Band surgery has been the subject of countless studies for safety and efficacy.
 It has been scientifically established as a reliable and successful option, widely recognized among all weight loss procedures.
 Conclusively, the FDA has deemed the Lap-Band to be safe when used on patients over the long-term.

-Even so, every surgery has risks.
+Even so, every procedure has risks and bariatric revision surgery may be indicated, for various reasons.
 Sometimes the Lap-Band needs to be refitted, replaced with a new band, or taken out completely.
 How this is task accomplished will vary, depends upon the individual patient and condition of the band, what the problem with the band might be, and which type of surgery was originally performed.

-When removing your Lap-Band, the process will most likely be conducted in the same fashion as the original Lap-Band procedure.
-If the original procedure was laparoscopic, the removal can utilize the same incisions and should take less than 30 minutes, also performed laparoscopically.
+Expert Surgical now performs Lap Band Revision and Removal Surgery in Dallas.
+The Lap-Band removal process will most likely be conducted in the same fashion as the original Lap Band procedure.
+If the original procedure was a laparoscopic bariatric surgery, the removal can utilize the same incisions and should take less than 30 minutes, also performed laparoscopically.
 On the other hand, if open surgery was the method of insertion, there is a high potential that the removal will be an open surgery as well.

 The removal process begins with the surgeon cutting away the capsule that the body has formed around the band, clearing all sutures and scar tissue, and taking out the Lap-Band itself.
 The tube and port will also be removed.

-The key reasons most often reported for taking out a Lap-Band are twofold:
+The key reasons most often reported for Lap-Band removal are twofold: